 WWF Nepal seeks to build and promote pro-environment values through learning by doing paradigms, to increase awareness and embed conservation values among children during their formative development stages.
 WWF Nepal actively works to improve availability and equitable distribution of educational resources and materials with a focus on WWF Nepal’s projects and priorities.

-The Generation Green (TGG) is WWF Nepal's flagship youth program that seeks to strengthen the engagement of Nepal’s youth (16-26 age group) in conservation and promote smart choices for the environment.
+The Generation Green (TGG) is WWF Nepal's flagship youth program that seeks to strengthen the engagement of Nepal’s youth in conservation and promote smart choices for the environment.
 It aims to create a generation of Nepali youth, committed to sustainable development and biodiversity conservation that effectively engages and influences wider stakeholders in conservation.

 WWF Nepal actively engages in fostering a new generation of able conservation champions through its youth outreach programs.
 The program aims to improve engagement and empower youth to participate in setting and taking forward conservation agendas.
 The program intends to engage youth in an innovative and deliberate cycle—from eco-club member to conservation leader.